 The delivery receipt is a legally-binding document.
 You must notate all damages, shortages or evidence of pilferage to cartons and containers on the delivery receipt and Bill of Lading (BOL) prior to signing.
 If a shipment is accepted without exception (i.e., the receiver doesn’t note specific information about what is damaged and/or shorted on the delivery receipt at the time of delivery), then a freight claim will be considered “concealed,” and difficult to resolve in your favor.
 All damage and loss notation must be clear and specific.
 Phrases such as “subject to count/inspection,” “potential damage,” and “subject to review,” will not be considered an exception.
 It’s also a good idea to take pictures of the damage for claim documentation.

 Retain the freight at either the shipper or consignee location, not the carrier

 Before the carrier resolves a freight claim, they will want the shipper or consignee to retain the goods.
 If the consignee cannot keep the products, then the shipper must ask the carrier to return the shipment.
 Keep in mind that the carrier will charge you storage fees if it holds the shipment.
-Do not dispose the goods prior to claim resolution or the carrier may decline your claim.
+Do not dispose of the goods prior to claim resolution or the carrier may decline your claim.

 Ask the carrier to inspect the damaged freight

 Once the shipper or consignee retains the freight, ask the carrier to inspect the goods.
 Most carriers will only investigate if the damage is greater than $1,000 or may waive their right to inspection.
-Nonetheless, still make the request.
+Nonetheless, still, make the request.
 Having the shipment inspected before you submit the claim can help expedite resolution time.